atrocore/atropim/README.md

 ![Architecture and Technologies](_assets/architecture-and-technologies.svg)

-Want to know more about AtroPIM technology?
-Please, visit [our website](http://atropim.com/technology)!

 ## Integrations

 AtroPIM has a REST API and can be integrated with any third-party system, channel or marketplace.

-We offer the following paid integrations:
+We offer the following native paid integrations:

-- Data synchronisation with over 2000 Channels via channable.com
-- ODOO
+- Any channel manager: Channable, ChannelPilot, ChannelAdvisor and others
-- SAP Business One,
+- ERPs: Odoo, SAP, SAP Business One, Business Central, Xentral, Infor and others
-- Microsoft Business Central
-- Magento 2
-- Magento 1
-- Shopware 6
-- Shopify
+- Marketplaces: Amazon, Otto
-- and others.
+- E-Commerce Platforms: Adobe Commerce (Magento 2), Shopware, Prestashop, WooCommerce, Shopify, Sylius and others

+Read [this article](https://store.atrocore.com/en/atrocore-integrations-for-erp-ecommerce-marketplaces) to better understand how our integrations work.

-Please [contact us](https://atropim.com/contact), if you want to know more.
+Please [contact us](https://www.atropim.com/contact), if you want to know more.

 ### Requirements